yellelichtert/FartyCorn/README.md

 1. **No Distribution:** You may not copy, distribute, or transmit any creative assets from this project.
 2. **No Modification:** You may not modify, transform, or build upon the creative assets.
 3. **No Commercial Use:** The assets may not be used for any commercial purpose without explicit written permission.
 4. **Personal Use Only:** These assets may only be used for personal, non-commercial purposes unless otherwise permitted in writing.
+Any projects using these assets may not be distributed without explicit written consent.
 5. **No Derivative Works:** You may not create derivative works from the creative assets without explicit written consent.

 #### Sound Effects Disclaimer